inagen/inagen.github.io/_posts/2022-8-1-Printers-in-RedTeam.md

 Hi all!
 This is my first post in this blog, so do not judge strictly :)

-Today I want to tell you about my phishing attack experience through the printers as part of cyber trainings at my work.
+Today I want to tell you about my phishing attack experience through the printers as part of RedTeaming.

-At the very beginning of the cyber trainings, I started massive scan of the local network on popular ports (22, 23, etc.).
+At the very beginning of the RedTeaming, I started massive scan of the local network on popular ports (22, 23, etc.).
 When I realized that I would not find anything interesting here, I decided to look at the printers.
 After running scan on port 9100, I found a huge variety of devices.
 And then an interesting thought came to me.
 What if I send a phishing document to a large number of devices?
 This should work, my end goal was to get the workers credentials.

 Firstly, I tried sending plain text over TCP via netcat.
 ![Sending raw text over TCP](../resources/printersinreadteam/text-netcat.png)